teaminkling/refresh-21/content/about/index.md

 The 2021 Design Refresh is a community centered weekly art challenge.
 It ran online from January to May and was organised by Cindy Xu.
 This website hosts the themes and showcases all the entries from the #2021DesignRefresh.

+## Site Updates

+The site is updated automatically on changes to the individual blog pages in around 5 to 10 minutes after the change is made.
+The blog pages, however, are parsed from Discord.
+This happens about once a day.

+Every time a change is made, we review the metafile changes to see what has changed.
+It is _incredibly easy_ to see if somebody is trying to troll the system so just be careful with what content is uploaded please.

+If you would like a change on next site update in 24 to 48 hours, then just edit the Discord post you initially posted.
+Otherwise, you can directly use the "suggest an edit" link on any page or contact the developer (papapastry#8888) directly to have problems fixed faster.

 ## For Nerds

 This site was written and deployed by me.
 Ya boi.
 [Thomas "papapastry" Wang](/artists/papapastry/).